amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 The top-down or birds-eye-view of the road of the rectify binary image ("birds-eye view") for test1.jpg is shown as the above figure.
 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-***4. Detect lane pixels and fit to find the lane boundary***
+**5. Detect lane pixels and fit to find the lane boundary**

 The code for this step is contained in detect_lane.py

-4.1
-I first take a histogram along all the columns in the lower half of the image
+I first take a histogram along all the columns in the lower half of the image.
+The corresponding part locates in line 10.
+The histogram result looks like the following figure.
+We can observe two peaks locating at x~=220 and ~=1100.

+![alt text][image4.5]

+Then,

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?